mayupatel/Intern_project/README.md

 - Using Python the raw 'cellC_met.xlsx' data file is parsed and cleaned to remove the duplicate values by calculating the mean values of that data and stored in metabolite_data.xlsx file.
 The final file is subset into two files based on TIME variable.

+- CALCULATION OF FOLD CHANGE VALUES: From the given subset data, the fold change values are calculated between each treatment and control group.
+This is done by writing a class in Python.
+The resultant files are saved into file folder for further analysis in R.